 Climb to the top of the staircase and turn towards the lobby.
 The Woolworth building, like all the world’s tallest, once had an observatory from which visitors could take in the splendid view.
 It closed long ago, as higher observatories opened, but the view in the lobby you are enjoying right now remains among the most splendid the city knows.”

-The deluxe lobby tour takes in all of the above, plus the famous gargoyles by Tom Johnson, of Gilbert’s staff, caricaturing Woolworth, Gilbert, and many others associated with the enterprise.
+The lobby tour takes in all of the above, plus the famous grotesques caricaturing Woolworth, Gilbert, and many others associated with the enterprise.
 If you’ve never been inside this lobby – and even if you have – don’t miss this opportunity!